-There’s never been much debate about whether or not vitamins are a good thing to take every morning, but why not?
+However, there’s never been much debate about whether or not vitamins are a good thing to take every morning, but why not?
 If you want to learn more about multivitamins and determine if using this product can actually improve or maintain your health, continue reading this article.

 According to some statistics done recently in the United States, a very high number of older people use multivitamins.
 As many as 70% of people over 65 use some type of supplement.
 Therefore, the question is whether these multivitamins are really effective or whether it is just a placebo effect, or maybe multivitamins are not beneficial to our body at all.
 We will discuss these questions below and try to give you the answers you are looking for.
 So if you’re ready, let’s get started.